 STATERA MENTORSHIP | South Texas CHAPTER

-The South Texas Chapter of Statera Mentorship, which is based in Houston, was created in the fall of 2018.
-It was founded by Christine Jugueta, who also serves as Regional Coordinator.
+Statera Mentorship: South Texas, which is based in Houston, was created in the fall of 2018.
+It was founded by Christine Jugueta, who also serves as one of the Regional Coordinators.
 The chapter is currently in its first cycle of pairings.
 Applications to become a mentee or mentor in the next class will open on January 1, 2020.
-To receive information about the next round of classes, please sign up for Class I, please choose either MENTOR or MENTEE below.
+To receive information about the next round of classes, please sign up for the Statera Newsletter.
 If you have any questions, please contact our National Co-Directors at firstname.lastname@example.org.

 SOUTH Texas Regional Coordinators

-Christine Arranz Jugueta is a consultant, producer, artist and guide.
+Christine Arranz Jugueta (she/her/hers) is a consultant, producer, artist and guide.
 Her first professional theatre job was in 1992 and she has since appeared in Tony Award-winning theaters Off-Broadway and across the country, including the Joseph Papp Public Theatre, the Denver Center and Utah Shakespeare Festival.
 She holds an MA in Educational Theatre from NYU, a BFA in Musical Theater from Boston Conservatory and a Certificate in Acting from the Pacific Conservatory of the Performing Arts.
 She received additional training in classical theatre at the University of Delaware Professional Theatre Training Program.

 Christine spent over 10 years exploring various aspects of spirituality, religion and community service at organizations like Andover Newton Theological School, the Boston Theological Institute, Deep Yoga School of Healing Arts, the Inayati Order, Rising Tide International and the Episcopal Diocese of Massachusetts.
 She has also served as an advisor, instructor, music director, sound healer, dancer, ceremonialist and interfaith minister working with the LA Chapter of the Parliament of World Religions and several yoga studios and church communities across the country.
 Deeply committed to honoring her indigenous heritage in the Philippines, Christine is also a member of the Center for Babaylan Studies and has served as a director for various cultural events promoting Filipino indigenous wisdom.